 Ready to experience the ultimate South Dakota road trip itinerary?
-In just six days, you’ll explore the best of this underrated state, from iconic landmarks and hidden gems to good ole’ fashioned road trip fun.
+In just six days, you’ll explore the best things to do in this underrated state, from iconic landmarks and hidden gems to good ole’ fashioned road trip fun.
 With breathtaking natural wonders, intriguing history, and friendly locals, there’s no shortage of things to do and see.
 In fact, this state is perfect for road trippers seeking unique adventures off the beaten path.

 You’ll learn the best months to visit, what to pack, and the best ways to enjoy iconic sights like Mount Rushmore, the Badlands, and Custer State Park.
 This guide goes beyond just locations – it’s filled with helpful travel tips and practical information to make your planning process stress-free.
 Now, let’s get started and make your South Dakota adventure one for the books!